gfidente/mcp-server/README.md

 ## how to try and test it ?

 My approach has been to try this using the IBM's granite3.1-dense model - which is designed to support tool-based use cases.
-For example, to run granite3.1-dense using ollama:
+For example, to run granite3.1-dense using ollama and connect it with the calculator.py MCP server:

 1. Install ollama, as per https://github.com/ollama/ollama/blob/main/docs/linux.md